 I’m heartened to see positive change in the South, even if too slow for some, too fast for others.
 Questioning change is healthy; ignoring it is not.
 Nothing has to stay as it is; more important, nothing will stay as it is.
 Change is constant and inevitable.
-And as Wilson noted, it usually gets people riled, except when honed by a dictator.
+And as Wilson noted, it usually gets people riled.

 *The Breckenridge Outdoor Education Center (BOEC) is a non-profit in Breckenridge, Colorado offering outdoor programming for people with varying abilities.
 It is one of those unique programs where teacher often learns more than student.